tombenke/easer/README.md

                             request                       [boolean] [default: false]
       --usePdms, -u         Use Pattern Driven Micro-Service adapter to forward REST API calls                     [boolean] [default: false]
+      --pdmsTopic           The name of the NATS topic where the REST API calls will be forwarded                 [string] [default: "easer"]
       --natsUri, -n         NATS server URI used by the pdms adapter.
                                       [string] [default: "nats://demo.nats.io:4222"]
       --useWebsocket, -w    Use WebSocket server and message forwarding gateway